Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 1. Click the **data** container -> click "Upload" button on the top of the new panel
 1. Choose [Users.csv](resource/Users.csv) file that you can download from "resource" folder
 1. Click **Upload**
-1. Repeat the last two steps for [Actvities.csv](resource/Actvities.csv),[age.csv](resource/age.csv),[region.csv](resource/region.csv).
+1. Repeat the last two steps for [Actvities.csv](resource/Actvities.csv), [age.csv](resource/age.csv), [region.csv](resource/region.csv).

 ### Create Azure SQL Data Warehouse
 1. Go to Azure Portal https://ms.portal.azure.com and choose the resource group you just deployed
-2. In "Overview" panel, click **+** and enter **SQL Data Warehouse** and hit "Enter" key to search
+2. In ***Overview*** panel, click **+** and enter **SQL Data Warehouse** and hit "Enter" key to search
 3. Click **SQL Data Warehouse** offered by Microsoft in "Databases" category
 4. Click **Create** at the bottom of the description panel
 5. Enter your **unique string** for "Database Name"
 6. Make sure the selected resource group is the one you just created.
 If not, choose the resource group you created for this solution.
 7. Leave **Select source** as the default value "Blank database"
-7. Click **Server** > **Create a new server**
+7. Click **Server**.
+In the new panel, click  **Create a new server**
 8. In the new panel for "New Server"
     1. Enter **unique string** for "Server name"
     2. Use **azureadmin** or any of your preferred admin name.
 Please write it down in your memo: [User]:[the value you entered]
     3. Use **pass@word1**  or any of your preferred password.
 Please write it down in your memo: [Password]:[the value you entered]
     4. Click **Create**
-8. Adjust Performance to **300** by dragging the sliding bar to the left.
+8. Adjust Performance to **300** DWU by dragging the sliding bar to the left.
+See  [Manage compute power in Azure SQL Data Warehouse (Overview)](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/sql-data-warehouse-manage-compute-overview) for more information about DWU.
 9. Click **Create** at the bottom.
 The portal may lead you back to the SQL Data Warehouse description panel.
 Close the panel and DO NOT click "Create".
-9. Go back to your resource group overview and wait until the resource is create.
-To check if the resource is create or not, refresh the page or the list of the resources in the resource group as needed.
+9. Go back to your resource group overview and wait until the resource is created.
+To check if the resource is created or not, refresh the page or the list of the resources in the resource group as needed.
 10. In the list of resources, click on the SQL Server that was just created.
 11. Under ***Settings*** for the new server, click ***Firewall*** and create a rule called ***open*** with the IP range of **0.0.0.0** to **255.255.255.255**.
 This will allow you to access the database from your desktop.
 Click ***Save*** at the top of the panel.

-    **Note**: This firewall rule is not recommended for production level systems but for this demo it is acceptable.
-You will want to change this rule to only allow the IPs with trust.
+    **[Note]: This firewall rule is not recommended for production level systems but for this demo it is acceptable.
+You will want to change this rule to only allow the IPs with trust.**

 | **Azure SQL Data Warehouse** |                     |
 |------------------------|---------------------|